mlcommons/mlcube/docs/runners/singularity-runner.md

 - If it is a relative path, it is relative to `{MLCUBE_ROOT}/workspace`.
 - Absolute paths (starting with /) are used as is.

-In the example above, Singularity image is stored in the directory outside of the `{MLCUBE_ROOT}` to avoid copying it back to a user host when using runners such as SSH.
+In the example above, Singularity image is stored in the directory outside the `{MLCUBE_ROOT}` to avoid copying it back to a user host when using runners such as SSH.